chinapedia/wikipedia.abstract.en/Page/Finland.md

 Media and communications

-Linus_Torvalds.jpeg, the Finnish software engineer best known for creating the popular open-source kernel Linux]] Thanks to its emphasis on transparency and equal rights, Finland's press has been rated the freest in the world.[249]
+, the Finnish software engineer best known for creating the popular open-source kernel Linux]] Thanks to its emphasis on transparency and equal rights, Finland's press has been rated the freest in the world.[249]

 Today, there are around 200 newspapers, 320 popular magazines, 2,100 professional magazines, 67 commercial radio stations, three digital radio channels and one nationwide and five national public service radio channels.